pivotal/docs-platform-automation/docs/configuration-management/creating-a-product-config-file.md

     params:
       file: generated-config/cf.yml
 ```
-This task will connect to the OpsManager defined in your [`env.yml`][env file], download the current staged
+This task will connect to the OpsManager defined in your [`env.yml`][generating-env-file], download the current staged
 configuration of your product, and put it into a `generated-config` folder in the concourse job.
 The `put` in
 concourse allows you to persist this config outside the concourse container.